JustDoom/advancedcheatblocker/README.md

 # Pros:
 - Free forever
-- Strong Fly Check,
+- Strong Fly/Speed Check,
 - Almost No False flags.

 # Cons:
-- Not Good.
-- Bad Speed Check.
+- Not Good than other premium or custom anti-cheats. ( but not weak )